 Researching the topic, I communicate with some friends of mine to discuss some points I wanted to develop in the post.
 One friend of mine, though, an entrepreneur actually, was very negative about blogging, considering it as a waste of time.
 I have a completely different view on the topic.

 I have a completely different view on the topic.

 Blogging should always have a purpose!
 And this purpose is to serve the people for which it has been developed!

-I consider blogging a core component in my business strategy and my content management workflow!
+I consider blogging a core component of my business strategy and my content management workflow!
 Writing is an everyday activity for me, either for business or for personal recreation and the practice of blogging is a useful channel for discussing ideas and approaches and developing privileged communication channels with people share the same interests with me!

 Furthermore, I believe that blogging is a discipline and as a discipline has certain requirements and obligations in order to yield the intended results!
 In every discipline, you should first cultivate certain things before they start to provide results!
 As in blogging!
-For instance, in blogging, you need a long presence and a proven record of sharing useful things to the pubic before you expect your blog to start making some money!
+For instance, in blogging, you need a long presence and a proven record of sharing useful things to the public before you expect your blog to start making some money!

-Focusing, today, is a major asset for anyone, and blogging if you do it right, have the tendency to make you see a problem, topic, issue, from different perspectives, while, due the multiplicity of ideas shared on a topic, can support you into developing more ways to do something you consider as impossible.
+Focusing, today, is a major asset for anyone, and blogging if you do it right, have the tendency to make you see a problem, topic, issue, from different perspectives, while, due to the multiplicity of ideas shared on a topic, can support you into developing more ways to do something you consider as impossible.
 All that by researching, writing, communicating, sharing and interact with people (who later maybe become your clients!).
 It is huge!